THE AIRGAMI STORY

 - Suitable for all populations and ages

-- Effective in preventing infection
+- Effective in preventing infection in case of pandemic

 - Reusable a minimum of 5 times